 Bridge will support in excess of two million pounds.

-Listed on the National Historic Register
+Listed on The National Register of Historic Places

 Bridge Refurbishment: 1980-1984, reconstruction of bridge anchoring system and suspension rods, re-painting, cost, $2,859,710